 3. Women work together, support each other and share in each other’s successes.
 This goes right back to hunter-gatherers: a man would be celebrated for single-handedly bringing back a major kill that would feed the tribe, but it took a collaborative effort to gather enough berries to be sufficient to feed them.

-So, a collaborative approach is required in a strong female leadership team.
+A collaborative approach is required in a strong female leadership team.
 We needed to create a meeting culture which allowed for discussion, sharing and consensus - rather than the old ‘tell’ approach.
 This is also why trying to motivate female leaders by creating competition between them doesn’t work in the way it does with men.

 4. All people are emotional - to different degrees, of course, it just manifests itself differently in men and women.
 So, if one of your female leaders bursts into tears, don’t tell her not to be emotional, don’t think she’s not strong enough or not cut out for the job - it’s just her frustration showing in a different way where a man would get angry and ‘throw his toys out of the pram’.

 Soon after this conversation, I was appointed to a Group role with responsibility for our culture and talent and the remit to help build this thinking into our 5-year plan.
-This was only three months ago (!) and already now I can feel the change - in his leadership and in the collaborative spirit of the management team.

 My purpose coming to fruition, we now all have a voice in the meetings, and challenges and issues are solved through contribution from each of the amazing individuals on our management team.

-Yes, we are now a team!
 I am confident that this matriarchal approach will now start to filter through the company and lead to people feeling more appreciated and better supported - time will tell!

 6. LEARNING TO ASK FOR WHAT I'M WORTH